-If all the above equity awards were to vest, dilution on the current Share capital would amount to 9.12%.
+If all the above equity awards were to vest, dilution on the current Share capital would amount to 5.29%.

-Awards made under the LTIP may be satisfied by Shares held in the Thruvision Group plc Employee Benefit Trust ('EBT').
+It is the current intention of the Committee that the 2022, 2023 and 2024 Awards made under the LTIP be satisfied by Shares held in the Thruvision Group plc Employee Benefit Trust ('EBT') and, therefore, have been excluded from the dilution calculation.
 The Company has confirmed to the EBT that sufficient Shares will be made available prior to the requirement to satisfy the exercise of awards under the LTIP.
-At 31 March 2023, nil shares were held by the EBT (2022: nil).
+At 31 March 2024, 1,051,557 shares were held by the EBT (2023: nil) following a monthly programme of share purchases by the EBT, which commenced in April 2023.